Treating Plugged Ducts Naturally and Quickly

 - You may notice some thick, grainy milk.

-- You may feel some bruising in the area for about a week after the lump has disappeared.
+- You may feel bruising in the area for about a week after the lump disappears.

 10 Ways to Treat Plugged Milk Ducts Naturally and Quickly

 - Nurse and pump frequently to drain the breast (Pump at least every two hours).
 Breastfeeding on demand is best.
 If your breast is not completely drained after a feeding, you should try pumping.